linuxkay/yogurt/README.md

 Schedule when to run update and reboot <- this may causes unable to Boot.

-Need to fix cron for ssl cert update.
+Need to fix cron for letsencrypt ssl cert update.

 Need to create pingserver like script for server monitoring ideally on router.